Messengers of comfort and courage: The truth about angels

 Fascinatingly, Aquinas’ related discussion of angels and location (can a non-physical being be said to occupy physical space?) veers into territory that aligns with certain principles of modern particle physics.
 Biologist Rupert Sheldrake indicates some parallels between Aquinas’ thinking and our current understanding of quantum theory in The Physics of Angels: Exploring the Realm Where Science and Spirit Meet (HarperCollins), a collaboration with Episcopal priest Matthew Fox.

-For instance, Aquinas says that angels can be located in space, but that it is the activity of an angel, rather than its mass, (since it has none) that reveals its location.
+For instance, Aquinas says that angels can be located in space, but that it is the activity of an angel, rather than its mass (since it has none), that reveals its location.
 Sheldrake compares the medieval theologian’s description of angels with the way modern physicists describe photons—the particles (or are they waves?) that make up visible light.
 A photon has no mass, he says, but can be characterized as “a quantum of action.”
 That is, photons, like angels, are discrete, non-physical entities “localized through their action.”

 In her novel set during the Genesis flood story, Many Waters (Farrar, Strauss, and Giroux), Madeleine L’Engle—most famous for the Newbery Medal winning A Wrinkle in Time (Farrar, Strauss, and Giroux)— pursues a similar line of thought.
 “I suspect that you also understand that energy and matter are interchangeable,” says one of the angels—a seraph called Adnarel, addressing a human character from the modern age.
 He invokes Einstein’s Theory of Relativity to explain that he is able to take on a physical form while residing on Earth, but that he is not bound by that form.
 This insight of contemporary physics—that the veil separating energy and matter is thin—offers the modern intellect ways of imagining the relationship between the angelic and earthly realms that would have been inaccessible to the medieval mind.